 This is most time the code number of the scam recruitment agent; this helps them differentiate which of their agents invited you and which one will attend to you when you arrive.

-How to Identify Fake Job Offers
+How To Detect Fake Job Offers

 - The company has no credible online presence.